 - Amount: $2,000-$5,000

-The Prospanica Foundation's Scholarships are presented to undergraduate and graduate students who want to make meaningful contributions to society.
+The Prospanica Foundation's Scholarships go to undergraduate and graduate students who want to make meaningful contributions to society.
 The awards are granted to Prospanica members who are U.S. citizens or legal permanent residents.

-Eligible Hispanic or Latino students must hold a GPA of 3.0 on a 4.0 scale, or a minimum 2.75 GPA with two years of full-time work experience.
-Applicants must also plan to enroll in a master's program at an accredited business school in the United States or Puerto Rico.
+Eligible students must hold a minimum 3.0 GPA on a 4.0 scale, or a minimum 2.75 GPA with two years of full-time work experience.
+Applicants must also plan to enroll in a master's program at an accredited business school in the United States.

-- Society of Hispanic Professional Engineers (SHPE) Graduate Scholarship
+- Society of Hispanic Professional Engineers Graduate Scholarship

-This scholarship is granted to graduate students studying science, technology, engineering, or mathematics in the United States or Puerto Rico.
-The amount of funding awarded depends on candidates' academic standing and financial need.
+This scholarship is granted to graduate students studying science, technology, engineering, or mathematics in the United States.
+The amount awarded depends on academic standing and financial need.
 Applicants must hold a minimum 2.75 GPA, enroll full time in a program, and demonstrate current SHPE membership.

 - Goldman Sachs MBA Fellowship